Michelin star restaurants in Cornwall

 The Idle Rocks, St Mawes

-The sun-soaked terrace at The Idle Rocks in St Mawes
+The golden sands beneath the The Idle Rocks restaurant in St Mawes

 Enjoying reaching waterside views and a serene atmosphere to match, The Idle Rocks is perfect for those looking to soak up the peace and tranquillity of St Mawes.
 Shining a light on the many wonderful local producers, farmers, and fishermen, The Idle Rocks is anything but idle in its search for the finest and freshest ingredients.